Top Data Science Courses 2020

 Overview:

 This program is designed for both new learners and working professionals.
-However, you have to commit to learning this course within a specific schedule.
+However, you must commit to learning this course within a specific schedule.

 Teaching Mode: Classroom + online learning

 Classroom Training every alternate month for 12 months.
 In the months when no classroom sessions happen, participants will access course modules online.
-Participants taking this course have to be on the campus for the months when classroom sessions are held.
+Participants taking this course must be on campus for the months when classroom sessions are held.

 Curriculum: